zyang101/SPG_ATM_Machine/README.md

 **Login Directions:**

-1. Enter "go run main" to start program
+1. Enter "go run main.go" to start program
 2. Enter "Y" when prompted to continue
 3. Insert "ATM Card" by changing the value in ~/auth/idcard.txt